pyOpenSci/software-peer-review/how-to/peer-review-lead.md

 As Peer Review Lead, you should monitor the status of reviews and help editors move stalled reviews forward.
 Our [review status dashboard](https://www.pyopensci.org/metrics/peer-review/current-review-status.html) will help you stay informed about the overall review process.

 Ideally, you should check in on peer reviews weekly or every other week, depending on the volume of reviews submitted.
 We anticipate that your time allocation in this role will be 4-8 hours a month.
+Some months may require addiitonal hours if we are working on new policies.
+Others you may simply be checking in on the review process.

 Keep an eye on a few things when you check in: